 00:00:00 – Kelly is back and she’s got an update on some scientists that seem to have found a way to stem the spread of the chytrid fungus affecting all those poor froggies.
 Hope on the horizon?
 Maybe, but it’ll be a hard technique to apply large scale.
-We also spend some time talking about a Civil War story involving glowing wounds the help soldiers survive.
+We also spend some time talking about a Civil War story involving glowing wounds that helped soldiers survive.
 A science fair project may have found the answer, but Ryan still thinks a body farm experiment needs to be done.

 00:28:10 – A stiff drink used to be the only painkiller you might get.
 Kelly’s drink isn’t stiff but it still provokes a strong reaction: water kefir.
 After painstakingly explaining what is and how she made it, Abe and Ryan have nothing good to say.
 Abe tries to salvage the conversation with some Romantic Chemistry, but alas it falls a bit short.
 Ryan tries to avoid Kelly’s wrath when talking about the Pinchgut Hollow Buckwheat Moonshine his Dad gave him.